TIGER-AI-Lab/AnyV2V/README.md

 #### 📜 Notebook Demo
 We provide a notebook demo ```i2vgen-xl/demo.ipynb``` for AnyV2V(i2vgen-xl).
-You can run the notebook to perform a Prompt-Based Editing on a single video.
+You can run the notebook to perform Prompt-Based Editing on a single video.
 Make sure the environment is set up correctly before running the notebook.

 #### To edit multiple demo videos, please refer to the [Video Editing](#Video-Editing) section.